-Every weekend, Rinaldo takes Canadians through the major news events making headlines at home and around the world while focusing on angles that are most important to Canadians.
+Sandie Rinaldo is the Anchor of CTV NATIONAL NEWS AT 5:30, the early evening national newscast from CTV News.
+Every weekday, Rinaldo takes viewers through the major news events making headlines at home and around the world while focusing on the angles that are most important to Canadians.

-In May 2016, Rinaldo marked 43 years with CTV.
-It was May 6, 1973 when Rinaldo first walked through the door of the network, one week after graduating from York University where she earned an Honours B.A. in Fine Arts.
+In May 2023, Rinaldo marked 50 years with CTV, having first walked through the door of the network on May 6, 1973, one week after graduating from York University, where she earned an Honours BA in Fine Arts.
 In that first year, Rinaldo jumped from Junior Secretary to Production Secretary to Production Manager, and then became a researcher for W5.
-In 1975 Rinaldo went to New York City with the W5 team to produce The Bankruptcy of New York, which won a journalism award.